Elan Lee Buller

-Elan Lee Buller (born February 16, 1979) was a U.S. University Division I WCC basketball player for the Pepperdine University Waves in Malibu, California.
-He won an Olympic gold medal at the Maccabiah Games (July 2001) in Israel and broke two Guinness World Records for the longest basketball shot from the ground.
+Elan Lee Buller (born February 16, 1979) is an American former basketball player for the Pepperdine University Waves in Malibu, California.
+He won a gold medal at the Maccabiah Games (July 2001) in Israel and broke two Guinness World Records for the longest basketball shot from the ground.

 Early life and college career

 Buller grew up in Los Angeles, California and played the point guard position for the El Camino Real High School Varsity basketball team.
 He scored a school record of 47 points in a game against Granada Hills High School.
 Based on his high school academic and athletic record, he earned several athletic scholarships and played for Bethel College (Newton, Kansas), Fresno Pacific University (Fresno, California), and Pepperdine University (Los Angeles, California).
 At Pepperdine University, he played point guard from 1999 to 2001.
 In the 1999/2000 season, Buller was part of the team (as a redshirt) that beat the Indiana Hoosiers, then coached by Bobby Knight, in the first round of the NCAA Tournament.
 Buller also appeared in an Adidas commercial as a basketball player.

-In July, 2001, Buller played on the United States basketball team that won an Olympic gold medal at the Maccabiah Games.
+In July, 2001, Buller played on the United States basketball team that won a gold medal at the Maccabiah Games.